 The Petfinder Foundation assists the 13,500+ animal shelters and rescue groups that post their adoptable pets on Petfinder.com.
 A nonprofit 501(c)(3) organization, the Petfinder Foundation helps adoption organizations find homes for the pets in their care through its Sponsor A Pet, Disaster Fund, Care & Feeding and other programs.
 Since its founding in 2003, the Petfinder Foundation has given more than $20 million in cash and product grants to shelters and rescue groups in the United States, Canada and Mexico.
-For more information, go to http://www.petfinderfoundation.com/ and https://www.facebook.com/petfinderfoundation.
+For more information, go to www.petfinderfoundation.com and the Petfinder Foundation Facebook Page!

 *Also known as the George Adamson Preservation Trust